schalkneethling/150days-of-html/newsletter/day33-150daysofhtml.md

 </audio>
 ```

 Above is how you would use `source` with the `audio` element.
 Again, please see the related reading section for various links to codecs and containers.
-As mentioned, a user-agent will pick the first version it supports starting from the first entry and moving on.
+As mentioned, a user agent will pick the first version it supports, starting from the first entry and moving on.
 The [Opus](https://opus-codec.org/) format is a great general use format for audio but, there are [support caveats with regards to Safari](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Audio_codecs#opus-foot-2) that you should be aware off.
-But then, that is exactly what the `source` element is for 😀 We start by specifying Opus, follows by MP3 and lastly an `m4a` file.
-The last one uses the [Advanced Audio Coding](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Audio_codecs#aac_advanced_audio_coding)(AAC) codec inside an MPEG-4 container which is [widely supported across browsers](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Audio_codecs#example_music_for_streaming).
+But then, that is exactly what the `source` element is for 😀 We start by specifying Opus, followed by MP3 and lastly, an `m4a` file.
+The last one uses the [Advanced Audio Coding](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Audio_codecs#aac_advanced_audio_coding)(AAC) codec inside a MPEG-4 container which is [widely supported across browsers](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Audio_codecs#example_music_for_streaming).

-In terms of file size though, the above three breaks down as follows:
+In terms of file size, though, the above three breaks down as follows:

 - Opus: 549kb
 - MP3: 1.4MB
 - AAC: 2MB

-Here again you can see the benefit this will offer users in terms of bandwidth savings.
+Here again, you can see the benefit this will offer users in terms of bandwidth savings.

 ## `track`

-When adding video or audio to your website there is an important point to remember.
-Without captions, subtitles or a transcript, there is a large audience that is completely excluded from accessing the media.
+When adding video or audio to your website, there is an important point to remember.
+Without captions, subtitles, or a transcript, there is a large audience that is completely excluded from accessing the media.
 The `track` element is one of the pieces that help solve this.
-The `track` element has a couple of attributes to take note off.
+The `track` element has a couple of attributes to take note of.

 ### `kind`

-This attribute has five possible values.
-Those being, subtitles, captions, descriptions, chapters, and metadata. the default value if omitted is subtitles.
-It describes the intented purpose of the content of the text track.
+This attribute has five possible values: subtitles, captions, descriptions, chapters, and metadata. the default value, if omitted is subtitles.
+It describes the intended purpose of the content of the text track.
 You can find [additional details on each kind here](https://html.spec.whatwg.org/#attr-track-kind).

 ```html
 <video controls src="../assets/villa-pool.mp4" type="video/mp4">